 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
 The Water Cycle Study (WCS) examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
-The neighbourhood area is situated in the River Wye catchment.
-Sub-catchments within this zone are one of the most rapid response flood warning systems in the SFRA area.
-Sub-catchments within this zone record a standard percentage run off of 35-40%, which is potentially highly unsuitable for infiltration source control.
-The area has a very slow flood response (Tp-time to peak) time at around 11 hours.
+Several areas to the north and south of neighbourhood area are at risk from flooding.
 The WCS identifies 30 sites in the River Wye catchment where current discharge consent licences cannot be shown to have no adverse effect.
 Biodiversity Climatic factors Material assets Population Water New development proposed through the Stretton Sugwas NDP should be assessed against the capacity of local infrastructure.
 Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Stretton Sugwas NDP.